Search

-No, unfortunately we don't.
-The Tally API doesn't have a cost-effective way to calculating voting power for something more complicated than one token, one vote.
+No. The Tally API doesn't have a cost-effective way of calculating voting power for something more complicated than one token, one vote.

 Does Tally support DAOs with multiple governor contracts?